Hamburglobal Study Excursions

 Study excursions eligible for funding will be selected based on the following criteria (in order of priority):

-- Clear plan that shows how the destination contributes to or is even unique for the development of practical assignments.
+- The plan clearly shows how the destination contributes to or is unique for the development of practical assignments.

-- A focus on the training and education of Hamburg students.
+- The focus is on the training and education of Hamburg students.

-- Participants chosen by instructor based on the quality of their academic achievements and contribution to the planning and preparation of the study excursion.
+- Participants have been chosen by instructor based on the quality of their academic achievements and contribution to the planning and preparation of the study excursion.

-- Active student involvement in the study excursion program (e.g., conducting small individual research projects, preparing presentations, and establishing contact with people in the destination country before the trip).
+- Students are actively involved in the study excursion program (e.g., conducting small individual research projects, preparing presentations, and establishing contact with people in the destination country before the trip).

-- Lasting work the trip is predicted to yield (e.g., documentation, evaluation, and use of data collected on the trip).
+- Work is predicted to yield lasting results (e.g., documentation, evaluation, and use of data collected on the trip).

-- Whether students will gain insight into the scientific community of the country and the discipline and learn more about current research projects/approaches.
+- Students should gain insight into the scientific community of the country and the discipline and learn more about current research projects/approaches.
 International networking with students in the target country is desirable, provided this does not interfere with the practical assignments.

-- Opportunities for interacting with civil society groups.
+- There will be opportunities for interacting with civil society groups.

-- Environmental sufficiency and sustainability (e.g., are the duration of the trip and the flight distance reasonable?
+- Plans must be environmental sufficient and sustainable (e.g., are the duration of the trip and the flight distance reasonable?
 Have carbon offsetting options been considered in the case of air travel?).

-After completing the excursion, please submit the following documents to the Department of International Affairs:
+After completing the excursion, submit the following documents to the Department of International Affairs: